subh007/atrium-docs-temp/ONOS-Fabric-16A/Configuring-ONOS-Fabric-16A.md

     ONOS_WEB_PASS=rocks
     ONOS_WEB_USER=onos

-In this mode, the the fabric control application does not learn the addresses of the end-hosts (rack-servers).
-The end-hosts addresses are either configured manually or programmed by an data-center orchestrator (like OpenStack).
+In this mode, the fabric control application does **not** learn the addresses of the end-hosts (rack-servers).
+The end-hosts addresses are either configured manually or programmed by a data-center orchestrator (like OpenStack).
 Currently the fabric lacks the support to automatically learn end-host addresses due to Issue # <>.

 If you wish to try the fabric with software switches, you could either use the "atrium_fabric" or "atrium_fabric_no_learn" cells.
 The difference is that different apps are launched depending on the chosen cell.